analogdevicesinc/MAX78xxx-RefDes/maxrefdes178/README.md

    softmax_q17p14_q15((const q31_t*) ml_data, NUM_OUTPUTS, ml_softmax);
    ```

-   - **Note:  If FIFO option is used to synthesize your example (--fifo, or --fast-fifo in ai8xize.py),** **cnn_start() should be called first, followed by loading the data to the FIFOs as they become available.
-The CNN will start automatically when enough data is available**.
+   - **Note: If the FIFO option is used to synthesize your example (`--fifo`, or `--fast-fifo` in ai8xize.py),** **`cnn_start()` should be called first, followed by loading the data to the FIFOs as they become available.
+The CNN will start automatically when enough data is available.**

-5. Populate the result of classification in `classification_result_t`  structure to be reported to MAX32666:
+5. Populate the classification result in the `classification_result_t`  structure to be reported to MAX32666:

    ```c++
    typedef enum {